AckerlyXu/heima/articles/automation/automation-webhooks.md

 <!-- not suitable for Mooncake -->

-<properties
+---
-    pageTitle="Starting an Azure Automation runbook with a webhook | Azure" description="A webhook that allows a client to start a runbook in Azure Automation from an HTTP call.
-This article describes how to create a webhook and how to call one to start a runbook." services="automation"
+title: Starting an Azure Automation runbook with a webhook | Azure
+description: A webhook that allows a client to start a runbook in Azure Automation from an HTTP call.
+This article describes how to create a webhook and how to call one to start a runbook.
-    documentationcenter=""
-    author="mgoedtel"
-    manager="jwhit"
-    editor="tysonn" />
-<tags
-    ms.assetid="9b20237c-a593-4299-bbdc-35c47ee9e55d"
-    ms.service="automation"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="infrastructure-services"
-    ms.date="02/22/2017"
-    wacn.date=""
-    ms.author="magoedte;bwren;sngun" />
+services: automation
+documentationcenter: ''
+author: mgoedtel
+manager: jwhit
+editor: tysonn

+ms.assetid: 9b20237c-a593-4299-bbdc-35c47ee9e55d
+ms.service: automation
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: infrastructure-services
+ms.date: 02/22/2017
+wacn.date: ''
+ms.author: magoedte;bwren;sngun
+---

 # Starting an Azure Automation runbook with a webhook
 A *webhook* allows you to start a particular runbook in Azure Automation through a single HTTP request.
 This allows external services such as Visual Studio Team Services, GitHub, Microsoft Operations Management Suite Log Analytics, or custom applications to start runbooks without implementing a full solution using the Azure Automation API.
 ![WebhooksOverview](./media/automation-webhooks/webhook-overview-image.png)

-You can compare webhooks to other methods of starting a runbook in [Starting a runbook in Azure Automation](/documentation/articles/automation-starting-a-runbook/)
+You can compare webhooks to other methods of starting a runbook in [Starting a runbook in Azure Automation](./automation-starting-a-runbook.md)

 ## Details of a webhook
 The following table describes the properties that you must configure for a webhook.